bondarukoleh/burgers_cafe_react_course/info/basics.md

 ### Redux debugger
 Nice feature with logging the actions, changing store, and reverting the state to some phase.
 Traveling in time basically.

+### Debug
+To debug some code you can put the breakpoint in Sources files, directly in js files from React.